Marches Grinds On

 COVID-time feels fluid and rapidly changing.
 Scientists publish new information daily about a tiny virus unknown eight months ago.
 Public health projections provide no comfort.
 According to Dr. Anthony Fauci, “We’ve learned, painfully, that this is a highly highly efficient transmitter” affecting individuals and organ systems in unpredictable ways for different lengths of time.
 Uncertainty, tension and fatigue reign.

 How will all this be thought of in six months?
 Five years?
 I don’t know.
-We’re citizens in a world of cautious “watchful waiting.”
+We’re serving time, citizens in a world of cautious “watchful waiting.”
+In any case, as anthropologist Kwame Harrison has written, this is “The Time of Our Lives”.

 End Times are usually associated with religious extremists.
 Before Times has become a reference to pre-COVID days.
 Will we see After Times?
 Only time will tell.